dansusman/wroteit/README.md

 7. Log in as an Existing User
 8. Forgot Password -- **Currently only working in development.
 To enable forgot password feature, a subscription to an Email Service would be required.
 This may be added in the future.**

-Check out the code in this repository, or view the website at https://wroteit.dansusman.dev.

 ### Disclaimer

 The website is not currently mobile responsive, and is most attractive on a computer screen.
 This project's focus is more heavily on the backend design than the frontend, but website responsivity may be implemented in the future.